sebastianbrosch/obsidian-code-minimal/README.md

-# Code Minimal
+# Obsidian Theme - Code Minimal
-A minimalistic Obsidian theme for Coders building a Knowledge Base.
+A minimalistic Obsidian theme for software developers and software engineers who are building a knowledge base.